madden-c/N-Body-Simulation-Solar-System-PHYS475/README.md

 total_simulation_time = dt * 1e4  # Total simulation duration
 bodies_to_compare = ['sun', 'mercury', 'venus', 'earth', 'mars']  # Bodies to simulate
 ```
 Now we create the CelestialBody class.
 This is a fundamental component of the code that allows us to store the physical properties of the planets needed for the simulation.
 Once we establish the CelestialBody class, we have defined the structure of each body we look to simulate, now we provide the initial data for each object that will be used to perform the N-Body simulation.
 We define what visualization characteristics each body will have, and then use VPython vectors to hold initial position and velocity of each planetary body.
+Our data values for initial position and velocity are pulled from AstroPy JPL Ephemeris via the get_body_barycentric_posvel prompt.
+The position and velocity that are retrieved are in cartesian representation and are in AU and AU/day respectively.
+The position and velocity vectors which are hardcoded here were converted to the units of m and m/s respectively.
 ```python
 class CelestialBody:
     """Class to represent celestial bodies with physical properties"""